 It is during these times that vaccinations become lax and these diseases re-emerge, sometimes causing outbreaks or epidemics.
 There are concerns that yearly or regular vaccinations overstimulate or depress the immune system causing anemia, skin problems, digestive problems, etc. Despite attempts by scientists and laymen alike, these claims have never been proven.

 Concerns have led to alternate or multiple year vaccines.
 Although alternate year vaccination protocols have been approved by many organizations, many vaccines used are not licensed for multiple year use.
 Despite all vaccines claiming to produce antibody titers, there is little known if those titer levels are substantial enough to protect from the disease vaccinated since few vaccines have gone through challenge testing to conclude their efficacy.

 The other issue to consider with vaccines licensed and proven effective for three or multiple year use is that they have three times the stimulant effect than a yearly vaccine.
 Potentiating the overstimulation effect on the immune system as well as risking vaccine reactions.

 It is for these reasons we feel that vaccination type and protocols should be tailored for the area, the incidence of the disease, and the activity of the pet.
-At the present time we recommend yearly vaccines which offer the most effective immunity with the least number of reactions.
+At the present time, we recommend yearly vaccines that offer the most effective immunity with the least number of reactions.
 We regularly review our vaccines and protocols and will continue to tailor them to offer what we believe to be the safest and best protection while meeting the needs of our patients.